The Pinay Homeschooler

 Nativity Story Clipcards

-I included the sequencing of the story of The Nativity (with a twist).
-Here, the child is introduced to the concept of “ordinal numbers”, another basic math concept that I often introduce around the preschool age.
-It is very important that the child or student is introduced to the story at first.
-There are a lot of child-friendly books about the story of Christmas or Nativity.
-I have a few suggestions in this post here, Advent Books for Christmas Countdown.
+In my teaching, I have included a creative sequencing of the story of The Nativity that includes a fun twist.
+During this lesson, I introduce the concept of "ordinal numbers," which is another basic math concept that is best taught around the preschool age.
+It is important to first introduce the story to the child or student, and there are plenty of child-friendly books available that tell the story of Christmas or Nativity.
+In fact, I have a few suggestions for Advent Books that can be used during the Christmas Countdown, which are included in this post.

-I’ve been reading the Nativity story to the boys since they were young so they are already aware of Christ’s birth.
-But sequencing the story seems quite a challenge.
-Thus I added this activity to enhance reading comprehension and enrich their knowledge of the story behind Christmas.
+I’ve been reading the Nativity story to the boys since they were young, so they are already aware of Christ’s birth.
+However, sequencing the story seems quite a challenge.
+Thus, I added this activity to enhance reading comprehension and enrich their knowledge of the story behind Christmas.

 Nativity Story Clipcards